 \subsection{\texorpdfstring{\textbf{Modes with} $\boldsymbol{k\gtrsim k_f}$} {Something with beta in it}}

-We simply use the conformal time as the function of $t$: $\tau(t)=-e^{-Ht}/H$.
-During $t_1$ and $t_2$ with $\delta t\equiv t_2-t_1\ll H^{-1}$, one can discard the Hubble friction of the equation of motions.
+We use the conformal time as a function of $t$: $\tau(t)=-e^{-Ht}/H$.
+During $t_1$ and $t_2$ with $\delta t\equiv t_2-t_1\ll H^{-1}$, one can ignore the Hubble friction in the equation of motions.
 After $t>t_1$, the coupling is switch-on.
-The duration of $h\neq 0$ is too short $\delta t\ll H^{-1}$ that we can ignore the evolution of the scale factor.
+The duration of $h\neq 0$ is too short, $\delta t\ll H^{-1}$, that we can ignore the evolution of the scale factor.
 Hence we can ignore the Hubble frictions and curvature mass.
-Then we can use the equations of motion (\ref{seom}) and the WKB-type solutions
+We then use the equations of motion (\ref{seom}) and the WKB-type solutions:

 where the frequencies are given by (\ref{omega}).
-From the equations of motion, we have relations of the coefficients
+From the equations of motion, we have relations for the coefficients

-During the short region-II, where the scale factor is nearly invariant, we have $a=a(N_f)=k_f/H$ hence $p=(k/k_f)H$ in the above equations.
-We have eight unknown coefficients $A_{\pm}^{\zeta}$, $B_{\pm}^{\zeta}$, $C_{\pm}^{\zeta}$ and $D_{\pm}^{\zeta}$ in the region-II and we have eight boundary conditions at $t_1$ hence all these coefficients can be completely solved.
-Then at $t_2$ we also have eight boundary condictions and the coefficients of (\ref{EFGH}) can be solved to (see Appendiex \ref{app:Bogoliubov})
+During the short region-II, where the scale factor is nearly invariant, we have $a=a(N_f)=k_f/H$, hence $p=(k/k_f)H$ in the above equations.
+There are eight unknown coefficients $A_{\pm}^{\zeta}$, $B_{\pm}^{\zeta}$, $C_{\pm}^{\zeta}$ and $D_{\pm}^{\zeta}$ in the region-II, and eight boundary conditions at $t_1$, so these coefficients can be completely solved.
+Then at $t_2$, we also have eight boundary conditions and the coefficients of (\ref{EFGH}) can be solved to (see Appendix \ref{app:Bogoliubov})